Berrylands: History

 Berrylands is a settlement of Anglo-Saxon origin that is close to the Thames.
 Berrylands originally formed part of the Municipal Borough of Surbiton, but in 1965 it was incorporated as part of the Royal Borough of Kingston upon Thames.

 Most of the present housing development took place in the 1930s on the former Berrylands Farm.

-Old maps from the 1860s show the western banks of the Hogsmill River and everything around them to be mostly empty apart from a few small trails and farm buildings with no evidence of real human settlement.
+Maps from the 1860s show the western banks of the Hogsmill River and everything around them to be mostly empty apart from a few small trails and farm buildings with no evidence of real human settlement.
 The area had absolutely no annotations of the word Berrylands to mark the area.
 In the late 19th and early 20th centuries, the only prominent structure was the Regent House, the main building of Berrylands Farm.

 The land was developed around the early 1930s and was complemented in 1933 with the opening of Berrylands Station.
 The construction of all the homes in one go was the reason why they all look similar.
 The Regent House was demolished to make way for new housing, with the street where the building used to stand appropriately being named Regent Road.
 In some gardens, parts of the regent house's foundation are still visible.

 The Surbiton Lagoon lido opened in 1934, but later closed in 1980, and was demolished at the end of the decade.
 This area was subsequently transformed into a park now owned and managed by Kingston Council, known as Berrylands Park, with a small area to the south developed into housing, creating Meldone Close.
 By Meldone Close a small car park was also constructed.

 Etymology

-Berrylands is a place-name that misleadingly suggests "land where berries grow".
-It actually means "land on a tumulus or hill", from the Old English beorg (modern dialectal "barrow" meaning "hill"), cognate with the Old Norse bergr, bjorgr and borgr which mean the same thing, and the Old English land ("land").
+The place-name of Berrylands means "land on a tumulus or hill", from the Old English beorg (modern dialectal "barrow" meaning "hill"), cognate with the Old Norse bergr, bjorgr and borgr which mean the same thing, and the Old English land ("land").
 The name was recorded as Berilendes in 1126, and as Berulind in 1148 (wrongly suggesting the Old English lindr "lime-tree" as the second element), and more recently as Barrilands in 1378, which shows the true origin as being from the Old English beorg.
 The name has occasionally been mistaken as meaning the bottom of the hill as opposed to the hill itself.

 In a sense, the name corresponds to the modern English "Hill Farm", a common name for farms (and some new residences) across the United Kingdom.